StutiPrajapati/Portfolio/README.md

 What I Learned,

-Creating my portfolio was not just about showcasing my work—it was also a learning experience.
+Creating my portfolio was not just about showcasing my work - it was also a learning experience.
 I improved my skills in web development, design, and content organization.
 I also learned how to present myself professionally, which is an essential skill for any career.

 Conclusion